LoyolaChicagoCS/gradhandbook/source/regulations.rst

 Leave of Absence
 -----------------------------------------------------------

-Once you start grad school, the default assumption is that you will be enrolled each fall and spring until you sign up for graduation and graduate.
-If you need to interrupt your studies before that, we ask that you apply for a leave of absence through the gsps system, under student forms in https://gsps.luc.edu/.
+Once you start graduate school, the default assumption is that you will be enrolled each fall and spring until you sign up for graduation and graduate.
+If you need to interrupt your studies before that, the Graduate School requires that you apply for a leave of absence through the gsps system, under student forms in https://gsps.luc.edu/.